 - Any remaining manual Excel spreadsheets or other documents not already incorporated into your eProcurement system

-Use a standardised categorisation system, such as the United Nations Standard Products and Services Code (UNSPSC), to organise and track all your direct and indirect spend.
+Use a standardized categorization system, such as the United Nations Standard Products and Services Code (UNSPSC), to organize and track all your direct and indirect spend.

 To provide another example, if your goal was to improve your overall contract management through both process improvements and more efficient spend, you could review all contracts, identify those with pending renewals, and then:

 - Identify non-strategic redundancies (i.e., redundancies that are incidental, rather than designed to provide contextual support for business continuity in the event of a crisis)